plone/training/voltoaddons/06-cell-renderer.rst

 .. _react-color: https://github.com/casesandberg/react-color

 The ``ColumnSchema`` needs to be tweaked to add the new renderer field.
-It can be as simple as:
+This is found within the addon ``src/DataTable/schema.js`` and it can be as simple as:

 .. code-block:: jsx